Have you ever wondered about the types of desert animals that eat cactus?

 Chipmunks are omnivores, meaning they eat both meat and vegetation to survive.
 During the dry season, when vegetation is scarce, these adorable creatures are known to eat cacti as part of their main diet.
 Thus, they are also on this list of desert animals that eat cactus.

-Cacti may not be the most appetizing option for humans, but that doesn’t seem to stop chipmunks from eating them!
-As desert animals that eat cactus, they prefer smaller varieties of cacti which are easier to bite into and chew up with their tiny teeth.
+Cacti may not be the most delicious option for humans, but that doesn’t stop chipmunks from eating them!
+As desert animals that eat cactus, they prefer smaller varieties of cacti which are easier to bite into and chew up with their tiny teeth.Â

 9. Mice

 Mice are small desert animals that eat cactus and are generally known for their omnivorous diet.
-In natural habitats, mice feed on a variety of plant and animal material, but their primary food source is cacti.
-Due to their small size and spikes in the cacti, mice can easily scale the prickly plants in search of sweet nectar and juicy fruits.
+In natural habitats, mice feed on various plant and animal material, but their primary food source is cacti.
+Due to their small size and spikes in the cacti, mice can easily scale the prickly plants in search of sweet nectar and juicy fruits.Â

-The hot temperature and lack of moisture in the desert also play a role in making cacti an ideal food source for mice.
-They use the barbed thorns for protection from predators as well as for accessing water – by scraping them off and licking or eating the juice that drips from them.
-Cactus also serve as shelter for these tiny creatures, who face threats be it from other animals or harsh weather conditions.
+The hot temperature and lack of moisture in the desert also make cacti an ideal food source for mice.
+Mice use the barbed thorns to protect themselves from predators and access water by scraping them off and licking or eating the juice that drips from them.
+Cacti also serve as shelter for these tiny creatures, who face threats from other animals or harsh weather conditions.Â

 Mice use cacti as resting spots during daytime hours when temperatures are too high, and they need cover to cool off in relative safety from predators.
-Cactus leaves offer mice some shade, so they don’t get too hot while napping below the surface.
+Cactus leaves offer mice some shade so they don’t get too hot while napping below the surface.Â

 10. Jackrabbits

-Jackrabbits are the perfect dessert animals that eat cactus that can be found in the hot and dry deserts of North America.
-These unique creatures are known to be adept climbers, able to scale cacti to get their precious sap nimbly.
-It’s thought that they also use their sharp, powerful claws to climb around trees and shrubs as well.
+Jackrabbits are the perfect dessert animals, eating cacti in the hot and dry deserts of North America.
+These unique creatures are known to be adept climbers, able to scale cacti nimbly to get their precious sap.
+It’s thought that they also use their sharp, powerful claws to climb around trees and shrubs.Â

-Jackrabbits have evolved an impressive ability to drink sap from cacti through long tongues and tough teeth capable of chewing off small pieces of tissue with ease.
+Jackrabbits have evolved an impressive ability to drink sap from cacti through long tongues and tough teeth capable of easily chewing off small pieces of tissue.
 They also consume the tiny fruit and petals on the cactus flower when available.
-However, most of their diet consists of succulent shoots, making them true desert omnivores.
+However, most of their diet consists of succulent shoots, making them true desert omnivores.Â

 11. Prairie Dogs